 Getting to Know St Paul’s Academy

-At St. Paul’s, we celebrate a love of challenging questions, rigorous inquiry, free expression, and service to others.
-We limit class size to ten at Little Epistles Preschool, 15 students for grades K-5, and Middle School core classes may be larger, depending upon subject area.
+At St. Paul’s, we have a rigorous STEM focused education for your child’s future, small class sizes for every grade level, and a safe, nurturing and supportive community.
+We limit class size to eight to ten at our Preschool (Toddler – Jr. K OR Early K), 14 students in Kindergarten, and 15 for grades K-4, and Middle School core classes may be larger, depending upon subject area.
 Classes will rarely exceed 18, thus ensuring that our students have more opportunity to ask questions and express themselves.

-Little Epistles is the preschool division of St. Paul’s Academy.
-Our program offers varying schedules for toddlers through Pre-K and/or Jr. K, and is located at our facility a few blocks from our lower and upper school campuses.
+Our preschool program offers varying schedules for toddlers through Pre-K and/or Jr. K, and is located at our facility a few blocks from our lower and upper school campuses.
 The philosophy of our preschool is that children learn through active participation, exploration, and self-discovery.
 We have a broad-based instructional curriculum with music and Spanish specialists.
 We offer before morning class Buddy time.Learn More

 The Lower School (Grades K-4) teaches students self-discipline and holistic awareness through a rich, challenging educational environment.
 We have a broad-based instructional curriculum with specialists in art, music, physical education, library, and Spanish.
 Our small class sizes provide our students with individual attention and one-on-one support.
 The lower school program has learning outcomes that exceed state and national standards.Learn More